GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 Again think of the language you are using to make sure it is fit for your audience.
 Ensure the messaging is given the same in all instances where it's used.
-The term offline is generally misunderstood by a non-technical audience so use action based language that your audience can relate to.
+The term offline is generally misunderstood by a non-technical audience so use action-based language that your audience can relate to.

 <figure style="display: inline-block; max-width: 45%;" class="w-figure">